-HERITAGE - 14: ENIGMA INITIATIVE: Impasse Breached in the U-Boat War
+HERITAGE - 14: ENIGMA INITIATIVE: Impasse Breached In The War Against The U-Boats

 The target: German Navy Enigma codes and keyboards.
 The Reason: Thousands of tons of Allied shipping lost weekly to the Doenitz Wolf Packs

 Basic story: The Background and the "End of the Beginning".